 - Rorty, A. (ed.), 1998, Philosophers on Education: New Historical Perspectives, New York: Routledge.

 - Rousseau, J.-J., 1955, Emile, B. Foxley (tr.), London: Dent/Everyman.

 - Scheffler, I., 1960, The Language of Education, Illinois: Thomas.

-- Siegel, H., 1988, Educating Reason: rationality, Critical Thinking, and Education, New York: Routledge.
+- Siegel, H., 1988, Educating Reason: Rationality, Critical Thinking, and Education, London: Routledge.

 - –––, 2007, “Philosophy of Education”, in Britannica Online Encyclopedia, [Available online].

 - ––– (ed.), 2009a, The Oxford Handbook of Philosophy of Education, Oxford: Oxford University Press.

 - –––, 2009b, “Introduction: Philosophy of Education and Philosophy”, in H. Siegel (ed.), 2009, The Oxford Handbook of Philosophy of Education, Oxford: Oxford University Press, pp. 3–8.